 As an entrepreneur, you do it all.
 You had to be a jack-of-all-trades to get your business off the ground, and it can be tempting to continue to do everything yourself.
 This will, however, absolutely lead to burnout.

 “Stop taking on other’s priorities, no matter how tempting it is to do something right themselves the first time,” says Entrepreneur.com.
 “Only help others when you have the time — if not, politely and honestly tell them you can’t.”Setting a solid work-life balance might feel impossible, but it can be done.
 Furthermore, it must be done if you want your business to succeed in the long run.

 One way to achieve this balance is to outsource.
-Outsourcing solves a lot of problems for entrepreneurs; “you’re no longer limited by proximity, which means you can hire the best people for your team whether they’re 5 minutes away or 5,000 miles.”
+Outsourcing for entrepreneurs solves a lot of problems; “you’re no longer limited by proximity, which means you can hire the best people for your team whether they’re 5 minutes away or 5,000 miles.”

 You also can take back precious time.
 Don’t try to teach yourself new skills to meet deadlines.
 Focus on what YOU do best and leave that to the professionals.
 It’s always good to be challenging yourself, but you need to make sure those challenges pay off in the long run.